 • Training will teach about the effects of alcohol, rate of intoxication, and signs of intoxication, all vital elements of understanding the impact of alcohol and your customer.

-• To give you a better understanding of administrative versus civil versus criminal laws and penalties for violating alcohol laws in your state.
+• To better understand administrative versus civil versus criminal laws and penalties for violating alcohol laws in your state.

 • Learn when not to serve, avoiding sales to minors and others where the sale violates the law.